QuasariNova/ls170/assessment_prep/study_guide.md

 `GET` requests are used to request resources.
 Typically, clicking a link on a webpage or typing an address in the address bar of your browser produce `GET` requests.

+`GET /tiger.html HTTP/1.1`

 ### POST Requests ([Book: Making Requests](https://launchschool.com/books/http/read/making_requests#post))

 `POST` requests are used to send data to the server or initiate some action on the server.

+`POST /new_player HTTP/1.1` Would have info in body of request.

 # Security
 ## Have an understanding of various security risks that can affect HTTP, and be able to outline measures that can be used to mitigate against these risks ([Book: Security](https://launchschool.com/books/http/read/security))